Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 Well, maybe so, but I'm not going to stop trying.

-I am not going to stop trying to explain the facts and the truth of all this, because the future of the country depends on it.
+I am not going to stop trying to explain the facts and the truth of all this because the future of the country depends on it.

 This regime's not just going after the big guys.

-This regime's going after everybody.
+This regime is going after everybody.

 Have you seen the unemployment rate?